 Q: SD-WAN managed solution sounds like a good choice.
 Some companies have businesses all over the world, especially along the “Belt and Road”.
 How do they choose SD-WAN service providers?

 Taylor: Global enterprises require a SD-WAN service provider with global network coverage.
 The ideal is to be able to provide local service support to meet local business needs in real time.
 CITIC Telecom CPC is one of them.
-We have nearly 50 SD-WAN gateways, of which more than one-third are landed in mainland China.
+We have 35 SD-WAN gateways, of which more than one-third are landed in mainland China.
 Our services not only cover major commercial areas, but also extend along the "Belt and Road" to reach many economic and technological development zones, such as Urumqi and Xi'an.
 The extensive coverage can be described as one of the best in China.
 In addition to China, it also covers multiple Asia-Pacific and European regions that support global business needs.
 All the gateways are self-built and self-managed by CITIC Telecom CPC, and supported locally by our 24x7 professional team, which can meet the business needs of global enterprises.

 With Global Knowledge, Regional Coverage, Local Services, plus a comprehensive portfolio of top-notch technological solutions, CITIC Telecom CPC is your trusted Global Local ICT solutions partner.
 If you are looking for a partner to help you evaluate SD-WAN opportunities, please don’t hesitate to contact us!

 If you would like to learn more about the topic, please leave us your information and we will contact you shortly.